 10. Converting to a HELOC

-This method is often promoted by companies that use high-powered sales speak like “pay off your mortgage in lightning speed.”
-The idea is to direct-deposit your entire paycheck into your special revolving credit account and then pay all your bills from there.
-A company may try to get you to purchase some expensive software that can help you keep track of your special HELOC account.
-I suspect this is the reason that I’ve received so many requests for creating a spreadsheet to manage this type of plan (which I refuse to do, by the way).
+This method (known also as an “Australian Mortgage”) is often promoted by companies that use high-powered sales speak like “pay off your mortgage in lightning speed.”
+The idea is to direct-deposit your entire paycheck into your special revolving line of credit account and then pay all your bills from there.
+A company may try to get you to purchase some expensive software that can help you keep track of your HELOC account.
+The cost of the software is probably the reason that I’ve received so many requests for creating a spreadsheet to manage this type of plan (which I refuse to do, by the way).

-In theory, the idea is okay: Instead of your checking account balance just sitting around doing nothing, the extra money you are not spending can help reduce the interest owed on your mortgage.
+In theory, the idea makes sense: Instead of having a checking account balance just sitting around doing nothing, that balance could be helping to reduce the interest owed on your mortgage.

 However, I don’t like this approach because the main reason for paying off your mortgage is to REDUCE risk and REDUCE stress.
 This approach actually INCREASES risk because if you don’t watch your spending very carefully, you could end up getting deeper into debt.
-It also encourages the use of credit accounts, which may be exactly the habit you are trying to break.
+There is also the risk that credit accounts may be frozen (meaning you wouldn’t be able to make additional withdrawals – a reason to avoid throwing your emergency fund into the mix).
+This approach encourages the use of credit accounts, which may be exactly the type of habit you are trying to break.

-The alternative would be to simply look for a high-yield checking account so that you can be earning interest on your checking balance.
+A lower risk alternative to the HELOC approach would be to look for a high-yield checking account so that you can be earning interest on your checking balance (and use other methods to make extra principal payments).